By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Please visit our coronavirus page to stay informed about the latest developments in South Africa.

-Although it only poses a minimal threat during the wet summer months (October to April), malaria is present.
-Protect yourself by using mosquito repellent (those containing DEET are most effective) and taking antimalarials.
+Although it only poses a minimal threat during the wet summer months (October to April), malaria is present in Makalali.
+Protect yourself by using DEET-based mosquito repellent and taking antimalarials.
 There are also vaccinations that you should have before traveling to Makalali and South Africa in general.
 Your healthcare provider will be able to provide details.